nvhungus/SinoNOM-BERT/README.md

 # SinoNOM-BERT

 SinoNOM-BERT is a project developed for the **Introduction to Natural Language Processing** course.
-The goal of this project is to explore the application of **BERT-based language models for Sino-Nom (Hán Nôm) text processing**.
+The goal of this project is to explore the application of **BERT-based language models for Sino-Nom text processing**.

 Sino-Nom is a historical writing system used in Vietnam, consisting mainly of **Chinese characters and locally created characters**.
 Due to the limited availability of digital resources and NLP tools for this script, building language models for Sino-Nom remains a challenging research problem.